-For all those who just applied for the new 100,000 point Marriott Rewards Premier offer or for those of you who are thinking about it, here are some examples of how you can burn 100,000 Marriott Rewards points.
+For all those who just applied for the new 100,000 point Marriott Rewards Premier (EXPIRED) offer or for those of you who are thinking about it, here are some examples of how you can burn 100,000 Marriott Rewards points.

-You’ll automatically get Silver elite status if you apply for the Marriott Rewards® Premier Credit Card, which means additional benefits like free wifi and late checkout.
+You’ll automatically get Silver elite status if you apply for the Marriott Rewards® Premier Credit Card (EXPIRED), which means additional benefits like free wifi and late checkout.
 Plus, when you have Marriott Silver status, you will get the 5th award night free after booking a stay of 4 consecutive nights.
 You’ll also receive an additional reward night certificate every anniversary, good for a category 1-5 Marriott property.

 And don’t forget that you can transfer Ultimate Rewards points into Marriott if you need to top off your account for an upcoming trip.